Mind in Eastern philosophy: Vedanta monistic idealism

 In the Advaita Vedanta of the 8th century Indian philosopher Śaṅkara, the mind, body and world are all held to be appearances of the same unchanging eternal conscious entity called Brahman.
 Advaita, which means non-dualism, holds the view that all that exists is pure absolute consciousness.
 The fact that the world seems to be made up of changing entities is an illusion, or Maya.
 The only thing that exists is Brahman, which is described as Satchitananda (Being, consciousness and bliss).
 Advaita Vedanta is best described by a verse which states "Brahman is alone True, and this world of plurality is an error; the individual self is not different from Brahman."

 Another form of monistic Vedanta is Vishishtadvaita (qualified non-dualism) as posited by the eleventh century philosopher Ramanuja.
 Ramanuja criticized Advaita Vedanta by arguing that consciousness is always intentional and that it is also always a property of something.
 Ramanuja's Brahman is defined by a multiplicity of qualities and properties in a single monistic entity.
-This doctrine is called "samanadhikaranya" (several things in a common substrate).
+This doctrine is called "sāmānādhikaraṇya" (several things in a common substrate).